COMPARISON | 4 MIN READ

 Legacy ERP vs. Modern Cloud Accounting

-Sage 300cloud is a desktop application with cloud functionality.
-Known formerly as Sage ERP Accpac and Sage 300c, Sage 300cloud offers finance, operation, inventory, and sales modules to help businesses streamline process management.
+Sage 300 is a desktop application with cloud functionality.
+Known formerly as Sage ERP Accpac and Sage 300c, Sage 300cloud offers finance, operations, inventory, and sales modules to help businesses streamline process management.

 Despite the name, Sage 300cloud is considered an “on-premise” solution because it is installed as a desktop app.
 Once installed, users can connect to the software anywhere, from any device.
-Keep in mind that legacy products like Sage 300cloud begin to age the second they are installed.
-Without regular maintenance and upgrades, the risk associated with performance and reliability grows.
+Keep in mind that legacy products like Sage 300 begin aging the moment they are installed.
+Without regular maintenance and upgrades, the risks to performance and reliability grow.

-Unlike Sage 300cloud and other legacy Sage solutions, Sage Intacct was born during the Internet Age.
-Using a software-as-a-service (SaaS) model, Sage Intacct handles all of its computing in the cloud, eliminating the burden and expense for users to maintain hardware and software.
-Sage Intacct provides unparalleled flexibility and scalability as cloud accounting software, and it is ideal for global multi-entity and project-based organizations.
+Unlike Sage 300 and other legacy Sage solutions, Sage Intacct was born during the Internet Age.
+Using a software-as-a-service (SaaS) model, Sage Intacct handles all computing in the cloud, eliminating the burden and expense of maintaining hardware and software for users.
+Sage Intacct provides unparalleled flexibility and scalability as cloud accounting software, making it ideal for global, multi-entity, and project-based organizations.
 The cloud provides your team with secure access anytime, anywhere, with flexible, customizable reporting to fit your needs.

 Features